Is Decentralized Finance Actually Decentralized? An Interdisciplinary Framework Integrating Network Theory, Agent-Based Simulation, and Longitudinal Evidence from Aave, GHO Issuance, and Cross-Chain Expansion: Conceptual Framework

 In addition, for the days when a core-periphery structure describes the data well, we measure the number and degree of core members in the network.
 In a more centralized network, the number of core members is lower and each core member has a larger degree.

 Table~\ref{tab:one} summarizes the network measures that we use to capture market centralization in the data.

-Turning to the economic variables of the market, we focus on two common outcomes of interest: price and 30 day volatility~\footnote{We also present the definition and regression results on the total value locked (TVL) in USD in Appendix B and C}.
-We expect market centralization to affect these outcome variables.
-Table~\ref{tab:two} summarizes the economic variables and our predictions.
+Turning to the economic variables of the market, we focus on two common variables of interest: price and 30-day volatility.
+We expect market network centralization to affect these outcome variables.
+Table~\ref{tab:two} summarizes the economic variables.